OWASP/www-project-blockchain-distributed-infrastructure/README.md

 # Welcome to the blockchain distributed infrastructure ( BDI )

+This project has been archived.
+The content remains accessible for historical context.

 We are writing a bests pratics for blockchains projects  and a comprehensive guide that covers the processes, techniques, cases of use. we will produce extensive documentation on best practices, to make the lay public aware, to be a tool for auditors, for developers and enthusiasts.